Buchdahl compactness limit and gravitational field energy: Introduction

-It turns out that the Buchdahl compactness limit for an uncharged object is given by gravitational field energy being less than or equal to half of matter (non-gravitational) energy.
-In terms of surface potential, the limit reads as $\Phi(r=R) = M/R \leq 4/9$.
-We propose that this should be true even when object is charged;i.e. {\it Buchdahl limit is defined by gravitational field energy being less than or equal to half of non-gravitational matter energy in general for a static object whether charged or neutral.} With this definition, the limit we get for a charged object is that given in Eq (1), and it is simply $M$ being replaced by $M-Q^2/2R$ in the Buchdahl limit for neutral object.
-In higher dimensions, it has been strongly argued \cite{dad15} that one should consider pure Lovelock equation which includes Einstein for $N=1$.
+It turns out that the Buchdahl compactness limit for an uncharged object is given by gravitational field energy being less than or equal to half of its non-gravitational matter energy.
+We propose that this should be true in general even when object is charged;i.e. {\it the Buchdahl compactness limit is defined by gravitational field energy being less than or equal to half of its non-gravitational matter energy in general for a static object whether charged or neutral.} With this definition, the limit we get for a charged object is that given in Eq (1).
+In fact it follows from $M$ in the neutral Buchdahl limit being replaced by effective gravitational mass, $M-Q^2/2R$, of charged object.
+In terms of surface potential, the limit reads for both charged and neutral object as $\Phi(r=R) = (M - Q^2/2R)/R \leq 4/9$.
+In higher dimensions, it has been strongly argued \cite{dad15} that one should consider pure Lovelock equation for gravity which includes only one $N$th order term, with no sum over lower orders.
+The linear $N=1$ is the Einstein while quadratic $N=2$ is the Gauss-Bonnet, and so on.
 Then following the Buchdahl procedure for fluid sphere in pure Lovelock gravity, the limit has been obtained \cite{sum-dad16} that reads as